shardaishwak/comp-359-assignment-1/README.md

 ### **Other Time Complexities**

 1. **Bogo Sort** - O((n+1)!) (extremely inefficient, purely theoretical)
-2. **Stooge Sort** - O(n^(log 3/log 1.5)) (very inefficient, primarily for academic purposes)

 ---

 ### Test suitcase

 To ensure that our implementations of the algorithms are correct, we can develop a test suitcase to run on each algorithm.
+This suitcase makes sure that all the algorithms do sort accordingly given some input.

 ---